 Studying online is a convenient way to get skills and qualifications for a career in administration and leadership.
 Distance learning is effective since management courses teach principles and general techniques.
 Just like on-campus classes, study complements on-the-job experience.

-Australia’s best online management degrees allow you study fully online if you wish.
+Australia’s best online management degrees allow you study fully online.
 They also provide a good selection of units, covering technical business topics as well as people management and leadership.

 Most online bachelor programs in Australia follow the traditional academic calendar, which allows for 2-3 semesters of study per year.
-But purpose-built online programs are also available and offer certain advantages.
+But purpose-built online courses are also available and offer advantages.

-- Online courses can give you extra flexibility by having several study periods per year.
+- Some online degrees can give you extra flexibility by having 4+ study periods annnually.

-- You can focus on 1 unit at a time and be assessed as you go, avoiding exam stress.
+- You can focus on 1 or 2 subjects at a time and be assessed as you go, avoiding exam stress.

 We’ve chosen the best undergraduate degrees based on program features, student ratings (where available) and course depth and quality.

-The University of Canberra in partnership with Ducere Global Business School offers an online business degree with a management major.
-The Business School’s online platform allows you to start any time of year and adjust your study load as you go.
-Assessment is project and competency based and is free of any major exams.
-Topics include innovation, strategy, managing diversity, digital operations, organisational change, and managerial communication.
-Students get exclusive access to content from world business and political leaders.
+Torrens University Australia has partnered with Ducere Global Business School to offer an applied management degree.
+You can start any time of year and adjust the study load as required.
+Assessment is project and competency based and is free of major exams.
+Topics include innovation, strategy, managing diversity, digital operations and managerial communication.

 UNE Bachelor of Business (Management)